instructor-ai/instructor/docs/concepts/philosophy.md

 ### Proof that its flexible

-1. If you build a system with OpenAI dirrectly, it is easy to incrementally adopt instructor.
+1. If you build a system with OpenAI directly, it is easy to incrementally adopt instructor.
 2. Add `response_model` and if you want to revert, just remove it.

 ## The zen of `instructor`